What is a Plumber?

 - Plumbing and Heating Mechanic

-Is There Going to be Demand for Plumbers?
+Is There Job Demand for Plumbers?

 The states with the most job growth for Plumber are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.

-Plumber Average Salary
+Average Plumbers Salary

-The salary for Plumbers ranges between about $32,100 and $93,700 a year.
+The average yearly salary of a Plumber ranges between $32,100 and $93,700.

 Plumbers who work in Illinois, Alaska, or Minnesota, make the highest salaries.